 Overcome the Emotional Impact of Fibroids Today

 At Fibroid Institute Dallas, we understand the emotional impact of fibroids, having helped thousands of women with fibroid treatment.
 Untangling the web of confusion and emotions, while giving you confidence to move forward, takes a consultative approach.
-Dr. Suzanne Slonim and Dr. Uma Reddy bring together a team of fibroid experts, you and your doctor, to guide you toward the best approach.
+Dr. Suzanne Slonim brings a team of fibroid experts, you and your doctor, to guide you toward the best approach.

 For the gold standard in non-surgical fibroid treatment, consider uterine fibroid embolization (UFE).
 Request a free 10-15 minute phone screening to check if you are a candidate.